Working with Branches

 However, this can be done more cleanly via git.
 The main points are

-You generally want to delete local branches after the changes have been committed to master.
+You generally want to delete local branches after the changes have been committed to main.
 It is safest to check that your work has, in fact, been committed before deleting it.

 Remember that you can always apply a CL that has been posted via:

 git checkout -b myworkfrompatch git cl patch 12345 # Using CL issue number, not bug number, applies # latest patch set git cl patch https://codereview.chromium.org/download/issue12345_1.diff # Use URL of raw patch for older patch sets

 ...so as long as your CL has been posted, you can easily recover your work.
 Otherwise, you'll need to dig through the git repository, so be careful.